Burying a St. Joseph Statue to Help Sell Your Home: History and Instructions

 Is burying a St. Joseph statue right for you?

-For those who opt not to bury, but still want to honor St. Joseph in some way during the home selling process, there are other methods:
+For those who choose not to bury a St. Joseph statue but still wish to honor him during the home-selling process, there are alternative methods:

-• Add red elements to your staging — even if it’s just red flowers in a vase.
+• Add red elements to your staging, even if it’s just red flowers in a vase.

-• Get a red for sale sign.
+• Get a red “for sale” sign.

-• Plant some lilies in a flower bed, since they too are associated with the saint.
+• Plant some lilies in a flower bed since they, too, are associated with the saint.

-While burying a St. Joseph statue to help sell your home is an optional move based on personal beliefs and preferences, getting the help of a top selling agent is essential.
+While burying a St. Joseph statue to help sell your home is an optional move based on personal beliefs and preferences, getting the help of a top-selling agent is essential.

-A professional, seasoned agent can lend their expertise on the whole process — from what maintenance or remodeling items to prioritize to staging, pricing, showing and more.
+A professional, seasoned agent can lend their expertise on the whole process — from what maintenance or remodeling items to prioritize to staging, pricing, showing, and more.
 In short, a great real estate agent is one of the best guarantees your house will get sold.

 HomeLight can assist you in finding a great agent with tools backed by data on millions of housing transactions nationwide.
 Using HomeLight’s Agent Match gives you a powerful tool in your journey toward a fast and lucrative sale.
 Just don’t forget your St. Joseph’s statue on moving day!